What are lady beetles?

 How do I prevent problems with lady beetles?

-At Prosite Pest Control, in addition to our professional services, we recommend implementing the following lady beetle prevention tips:
+At Prosite Pest Control, in addition to our professional pest control treatments, we also recommend implementing these useful prevention tips for lady beetles:

 Make sure open windows and doors have intact screens.